SAFETY ON THE TRAIL

 One of the best parts of hiking through the Andes is the remoteness.
 Being on top of the mountain with just your fellow trekkers and team can help connect you to the world in a way you have never experienced before.
-It's amazing to be disconnected from work and any problems you left at home.
+It’s amazing to be disconnected from work and the daily grind you left back home.

-This means that every guide going out on one of our treks will be equipped with a fully charged satellite phone.
-And while these are really for emergencies, we are allowing our clients to use them at any time - even if its to just tell your family you made it to the top of Dead Womans Pass.
+Your safety is our priority, and our company has invested in reliable satellite phones as they are one of the most important tools to have for any operator running treks through the Andes.
+This means that every guide going out on one of our treks will be equipped with a fully charged satellite phone, as well as radios.
+And while these are really for emergencies, we allow our clients to use them at any time.

 To be a guide with Alpaca Expeditions, you must have graduated from University with a degree in Tourism.

 Course study includes history, archeology, language, sociology and other courses relevant to being able to showcase our history.
-But the most important subject for all guides is Safety.
+But the most important course for all guides is safety.

-Knowing how to rescue and evacuate people in case of emergency is our highest priority, as well as how to treat major and minor problems.
+Knowing how to rescue and evacuate people in case of emergency, as well as how to treat major and minor problems, is a practice that is revisited every single year during our annual training event every February: we hire a medical doctor to retrain and re-evaluate all guides.

 AE has a partnership with Clinic 02 and Medical Cusco.
-This partnership allows us to have direct access to medical professionals at all times and all guides carry satellite phones to make sure we have direct access to a professional in any situation at all times.
+This partnership allows us to have direct access to medical professionals at all times, including via satellite phones while on the trail.

 Among the topics we cover in training is how to handle the following issues: